- Published on

 - name: repo_url

-description: git repo url to clone
+description: Repository URL to clone from.

 type: string